anastaseleon/ABC_Analysis/README.md

 - Reduce carrying costs
 - Enhance decision-making processes

-In my case, the calssification will help in  following projects in my portefolio.
-For example in [Time series forcasting](https://github.com/anastaseleon/Time-serie-forcasting/tree/main) , I was able to get a better performance when forecasting  individual ABC category.
+In my case, the classification will help in  the following projects in my portfolio.
+For example in [Time series forcasting](https://github.com/anastaseleon/Time-serie-forcasting/tree/main) , I was able to get a better performance when forecasting  individual ABC categories.

 ## Repository Structure